This post is written by Jet Toyco, a trader and trading coach.

 The thing is—they would tell you to keep HODLing onto your losses.

-You’re better than them at this point, and you’ll want to be objective.
+You’re better than them after reading this pump and dump strategy guide, and you’ll want to be objective.

 So, in this case, you want to use a trailing stop loss.